Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 In the following list of Distribution Requirements, a “course” refers to a four-credit course taken at Lycoming, any appropriate combination of fractional unit courses taken at Lycoming which accumulate to four credits, any appropriate course which is taken by cross-registration, any appropriate course which is part of an approved off-campus program (such as those listed in the catalog sections titled COOPERATIVE PROGRAMS, SPECIAL ACADEMIC OPPORTUNITIES, and STUDY ABROAD PROGRAMS), or any approved course transferred from another institution.

-A. Fine Arts — Scholars are required to pass two courses (or the equivalent) from the following: Art: ART 111, 116, 220, or higher; any Art History course; any Creative Writing course; any Film and Video Arts course numbered 200 or higher; any Film course numbered 200 or higher; Literature: any English literature course numbered 200 or higher or the literature courses of the Department of Modern Language Studies (French, German, or Spanish); Music: MUS 117, 128, 160, or higher; Theatre: 145 or any Theatre course numbered 200 or higher, except 235 and 236; a First-Year seminar.
-If a student completes no more than one major and that major requires more than one Fine Arts course, no more than one course from a single prefix may count toward Fine Arts Distribution.
-Students taking ARHI 310, MUS 340, or MUS 341 are exempt from the requirement to take courses from two prefixes.
+1. Fine Arts — Lycoming Scholars are required to pass two courses (or the equivalent) from the following: Art: ART 111, 116, 220, or higher; any Art History course; any Creative Writing course; English: any course numbered 200 or higher; Film course numbered 200 or higher; Film and Video Arts any course numbered 200 or higher; any French: any course numbered 311 or higher; German: any course numbered 225 or higher: Music: MUS 117, 128, 160, or higher; Spanish: any course numbered 225 or higher; Theatre: 145 or any Theatre course numbered 200 or higher, except 235 and 236; a First-Year seminar

-F. Social Sciences — Scholars are required to pass two courses from the following: Anthropology and Sociology: any course numbered 200 or higher, except ANTH 448 or SOC 448; Archaeology: any course numbered 200 or higher; Criminal Justice and Criminology: any course numbered 200 or higher, except 448/449; Economics: any course numbered 110 or higher; Political Science: any course numbered 200 or higher; Psychology: PSY 110 or any other PSY course numbered 200 or higher; a First-Year Seminar.
-ECED 344 and EDUC/SPLED 338 may also be used to fulfill a Social Science Distribution Requirement.
-If a student completes no more than one major and that major requires more than one Social Science course, only one course from any prefix may count toward Social Science Distribution.
+6. Social Sciences — Lycoming Scholars are required to pass two courses from the following: Anthropology and Sociology: any course numbered 200 or higher, except ANTH 448 or SOC 448; Archaeology: any course numbered 200 or higher; Criminal Justice and Criminology: any course numbered 200 or higher, except 448/449; Economics: any course numbered 110 or higher; Political Science: any course numbered 200 or higher; Psychology: PSY 110 or any other PSY course numbered 200 or higher; a First-Year Seminar

 The Lycoming College Writing Program has been developed in response to the conviction that writing skills promote intellectual growth and are a hallmark of the educated person.
 The program has therefore been designed to support two major, interrelated objectives, specifically: